woahbase/website/docs/images/alpine-redis.md

 Also,

 * Config file is at `/etc/redis.conf`, edit or remount this with your own.
-A default is provided in `/default`, this gets copied if none exists.
+A {{ m.ghfilelink('root/defaults/redis.conf', title='sample') }} is provided in `/defaults`, this gets copied if none exists.

 * Data stored at `/var/lib/redis`, logs go to `stdout` by default, or `/var/log/redis` when logging to file enabled in configuration.